How to Perfect Your Email Communication with Workers

 a person writing an email

-Although this will take some more time initially, it will save you a lot of time going forward.
+Although this will take some more time initially, it will save you a lot of effort going forward.
 You’ll be able to contact more people while retaining the quality of the emails you send.

 Email Template Examples